Podcast Website: Why You Need One and How to Build It

 What about dedicated podcast website builders?

 Tools like Beamly and Podpage auto-sync from your RSS feed, generate podcast-first layouts, and give you a functional episode archive quickly.
 For a hobbyist or indie creator, that’s appealing.
-For a finance firm, the design customization limits are a genuine problem.
+For a finance firm, the design customization limits may present difficulties.
 Institutional credibility requires a site that looks like it belongs to a serious firm, not a podcast template.
 Compliance disclaimer placement can also be awkward in these builders, because they’re not designed with regulated industries in mind.

 TPC Recommendation: When finance firms ask us which platform to use, the answer almost always comes back to WordPress for anything beyond a simple solo-practitioner show.
 The compliance requirements alone justify the setup investment.
 You need full control over how disclaimers appear, how data is stored, and how the site integrates with archiving workflows.
 Dedicated podcast builders aren’t built for that environment.